Tecsmith/homeassistant-pc-switch/docs/index.md

 * ~~Optional: via D1 Mini hats~~
     ~~*(e.g. Contact Relay, as power to RGB LED's switch)*~~

-[June '24 Update] - Solid state / MOSDEF relays are still in.
+[June '24 Update] - Solid state / MOSFET relays are still in.
 Addon outputs are however dropped.
 But...
 I2C is exposed as a single QWICC connector in case one wants to extend.

 ##### Terms used above
 * **PSU** = Power Supply (Unit) <br/>